Segment Security

 clear segment-security hardware counters

 The clear segment-security hardware command clears the MSS-Group (segment security) Hit and Drop counters for all hits, and the hits and drops for each separate segment's policy.
-All MSS-Group counters are set to 0.
+All MSS-Group counters set to 0.

 Command Mode